lostincalibasas/Rotten_tomatoes_scraper/README.md

 🚀 Easy to Use: Simple Python script that outputs data to a CSV file for easy integration with other tools.

 ## Acknowledgments
-Hat tip to Rotten Tomatoes for providing valuable movie data.
+Hat tip to Rotten Tomatoes for providing valuable movie data.<br>
 Feel free to contribute, share, and enjoy the world of essential action cinema!